Sritattvanidhi: Published editions

 An original copy of this colossal work is available in the Oriental Research Institute at the University of Mysore.
-Another copy is in the possession of the Royal Family of Mysore.
+Another copy is in the possession of the royal family of Mysore.
 An unedited version with text in Devanagari script was published around 1900 by Khemraj Krishna Das of Sri Venkateshvar Steam Press, Bombay.

 In recent times the Oriental Research Institute has published three volumes (Saktinidhi, Vishnunidhi, and Sivanidhi.

 Influence on modern yoga

-Another important work on the subject is by the scholar of Sanskrit and hatha yoga, Norman Sjoman.
+An important work on the subject is by the scholar of Sanskrit and hatha yoga, Norman Sjoman.
 His 1996 book The Yoga Tradition of the Mysore Palace presents the first English translation of the kautuka nidhi in the Sritattvanidhi, which provides instructions for and illustrations of 122 postures performed by a yogini in a topknot and loincloth.
 Some of these poses—which include handstands, backbends, foot-behind-the-head poses, lotus variations, and rope exercises—are familiar to modern practitioners, though most of the Sanskrit names differ from the ones they are known by today, but they are more elaborate than anything depicted in other pre-twentieth-century texts.
-Sjoman describes the origins of some asanas from a gymnastics exercise manual of the late 19th century, the Vyayama Dipika.
+Sjoman describes the origins of some asanas from a gymnastics exercise manual of the late 19th century, the Vyāyāma Dīpikā.
 Sjoman asserts that the influential yoga teacher Krishnamacharya, who did much to create modern yoga as exercise while teaching in the Mysore Palace, including training the yoga masters B. K. S. Iyengar and K. Pattabhi Jois there, was influenced by the Sritattvanidhi.

-The yoga scholars James Mallinson and Mark Singleton note that the Sritattvanidhi, like another late 18th or early 19th century text, the Hathabhyasapaddhati, indicate for the first time that yoga asanas may include "a wide variety of physical exercises, from squat thrusts to rope-climbing".
+The yoga scholar-practitioners James Mallinson and Mark Singleton note that the Sritattvanidhi, like another late 18th or early 19th century text, the Hathabhyasapaddhati, indicates for the first time that yoga asanas may include "a wide variety of physical exercises, from squat thrusts to rope-climbing".
 In these texts, the asanas, too, have the sole purpose of making the body firm enough for the practice of the satkarmas.

+The yoga scholars Jason Birch and Jacqueline Hargreaves describe the Sritattvanidhi as "a beautifully illustrated royal compendium commissioned by the Mahārāja of Mysore", noting that alongside other sources including "an unillustrated notebook in rudimentary Sanskrit", it demonstrates interest in asanas throughout Indian society.